Tooro people: Population

+Clans

+Tooro people are divided into individual clans, and most Tooro clans have a totem which spiritually represents them.

 Culture

 Since Fort Portal Tourism city is the headquarter of Tooro Kingdom, the area has two inscribed elements of Empaako and Koogere oral traditions on UNESCO's list of Intangible Cultural Heritage in Need of Urgent Safeguarding.
+The Tooro cultural dance is called Kinyege.
+Another important dance is the Orunyege-Ntogoro, a courtship dance.
+The Batoro are uniquely beautiful people and treasure their cultural heritage.

 Prominent people

 The following individuals are some of the prominent Batooro: